Is it better to be a happy pig or a sad Socrates? John Stuart Mill's Utilitarianism is the topic of this episode of Philosophy: The Classics.

 Direct download: machiavelli2.mp3

-Category:Philosophy: The Classics -- posted at: 12:27pm GMT
+Category:Philosophy: The Classics -- posted at: 12:27pm BST

 What consolation can Philosophy provide to a condemned man?
 Boethius wrote The Consolation of Philosophy while awaiting torture and execution.
 He imagines Philosophy visiting him personified as a woman.
 Philosophy explains to him how the Wheel of Fortune turns, but yet happiness remains within human control.
 Nigel Warburton reads Chapter 3 from this book Philosophy: The Classics which gives a critical summary of Boethius' book.